 Sharon Springs is a tiny village located in the state of New York.
-With a population of 534 people and just one neighborhood, Sharon Springs is the 822nd largest community in New York.
-Much of the housing stock in Sharon Springs was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 497 people and just one neighborhood, Sharon Springs is the 889th largest community in New York.
+Sharon Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sharon Springs is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sharon Springs is a village of sales and office workers, managers and service providers.
-There are especially a lot of people living in Sharon Springs who work in management occupations (22.32%), sales jobs (12.02%) and office and administrative support (11.16%).
+Overall, Sharon Springs is a village of managers, service providers, and professionals.
+There are especially a lot of people living in Sharon Springs who work in management occupations (27.23%), office and administrative support (8.45%), and healthcare (7.51%).

 Overall, Sharon Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Sharon Springs, however, the average commute to work is quite long.
 On average, people spend 33.23 minutes each day getting to work, which is significantly higher than the national average.

 Sharon Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Sharon Springs is nearly on par with the US average for all cities of 21.84%: 19.01% of adults 25 and older in Sharon Springs have a bachelor's degree or advanced degree.

 The per capita income in Sharon Springs in 2018 was $26,021, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,084 for a family of four.
 However, Sharon Springs contains both very wealthy and poor people as well.